justinmahar/simple-form-submit/README.md

 Responses from Google's servers are blocked by modern browsers due to CORS restrictions.
 Because of this, there's no way to know whether or not the form submission succeeded, so all submissions are treated as successful.
 You will see a CORS error in the console, but the form will still receive the submission.

-If you use/build a CORS proxy, you can specify this during your request to the CORS server.
+If you use/build a CORS proxy, you can turn on error handling for your request to the proxy server.
 Error responses can then be handled as you see fit.

-You can specify `handleErrors` to turn on error handling:
+You can specify `handleErrors` to turn on request error handling:

 ```js
 // ...